 LeSS Experiments: Try… De-emphasize incentives - Avoid… Putting incentives on productivity measures - Try… Team incentives instead of individual incentives - Try… Team-based targets without rewards - Avoid… Performance appraisals

 The Development management involved in the process of appraisals and rewards was educated on the harmful impact of these.
 How?
 A few workshops were conducted for managers and HR representatives to discuss:

 - Research and studies of how individual performance appraisals and their linkage to monetary incentives can cause harm to employees and organizations (summarized, as case 1 and case 2)

 - Systemic cause and effect relationships between individual performance appraisals/bonuses and health of Scrum dynamics.
-Below (Figure 7) is an example of a causal loop diagram that was produced during one of the discussions with managers to visualize the problem and educate people towards better behaviours.
+Above (Figure 5) is an example of a causal loop diagram that was produced during one of the discussions with managers to visualize the problem and educate people towards better behaviours.

 The scope of these changes were of course local to Development.
 The LeSS adoption within Development was an experiment of organizational restructuring inside a bank, that — as in all banks that we have coached within — has deeply rooted traditional, hierarchical, top-down command & control culture aimed at shifting large cash bonuses to bank managers.
 So were not under a fantasy that these changes could be extended beyond our boundaries, and just sought to ring fence them locally.